Colorado Licensing Overview for a Barber

 Undertake state licensing exams

-In the state of Colorado, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
+In Colorado, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
 Barber examinations in Colorado are conducted by the state and are written independent of the NIC.
 They are however, conducted by the PSI services.
 There will be a $56 fee for the theoretical examination and a $71 fee for the practical examination.

 The main concepts that will be covered in the theory exam may include (but are not limited to) the following: